ClicData vs. Tableau: Business Intelligence Tools Comparison

 Here’s Tableau’s pricing table for teams and organizations:

 There’s also the additional cost of having to buy servers, licenses, and maintenance features, even if your team has fewer than 100 users.
 In addition, you will need some other options to get the entire thing automated.
+The Resource Block is required for every deployment project adding another $250/month.

 But this is just a simple example.
 Each tier comes with conditions and options that you will need to review carefully.
 The complexity of Tableau’s pricing model is due to the interdependency between their different tools.